digitalocean/marketplace-partners/marketplace_docs/getting-started.md

 ## Automating your Build

-Manually creating a Marketplace image is a good way to get started, and while you can submit a final image created this way, we recommend a scripted build process to ensure replicable and configurable builds.
-There are many tools available to automate your build Droplet configuration.
+Manually creating a Marketplace image is a good way to get started, and while you can submit a final image created this way, we recommend a scripted process to ensure replicable and configurable builds.
+There are many tools available to automate the creation and configuration of your build Droplet.

+We provide [a Fabric template and documentation](marketplace_docs/templates/Fabric) as well as [a Packer template and documentation](marketplace_docs/templates/Packer) to help you get started with build automation.

 [Fabric](http://www.fabfile.org/index.html) is a Python library designed to execute shell commands remotely over SSH.
 [Packer](https://www.packer.io/intro/index.html) is a tool for creating images from a single source configuration.
 Both are good options to script the creation of your build Droplet, which you can then snapshot to create a new Marketplace-ready image.

-We provide [a Fabric template and documentation](marketplace_docs/templates/Fabric) as well as [a Packer template and documentation](marketplace_docs/templates/Packer) to help you get started with build automation.